zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/mailbox-copy-1.md

 View the [MailBox](ref:post_v2-mailbox) API Reference for detailed request body information.

-Fill Request status messages are stored in a queue for each partner.
+This endpoint should be used to obtain the status of Rxfill requests previously submitted.
+No request body is required.\
+HealthDyne employs a mailbox style order status reporting methodology.
+Therefore, when an order has a status update, the status message is delivered to the partner’s mailbox.
+This status message remains in the mailbox until the status message is retrieved by the partner and receipt of the message is acknowledged.
+A maximum of 100 status messages will be returned with a single request.
+Multiple requests may be necessary to receive all outstanding status messages.
+Please refer to the Status Codes returned to determine if all messages have been retrieved.
 Retrieving messages is a two‐step process.

 1. Retrieve a batch of messages.
-2. Delete the batch using the RequestId returned from #1.
-After retrieving the batch of status messages, the delete method must be called within 30 seconds, otherwise the messages in the batch will be placed back on the queue.

-To deplete the queue, continue the steps above until a status code of 204 is returned.
-The queue should be checked at regularly scheduled intervals.
+2. Acknowledge the batch using the batchId returned from #1 using a POST method.

 Note, the status messages are not considered delivered and removed from the mailbox until the receipt of the message is acknowledged by using a DELETE method with the batchId as a query parameter.
 Hence, another status request should not be submitted until the previous status response is acknowledged.